NorfairKing/smos/smos-docs-site/content/pages/installation/nixos.markdown

 }
 ```

+You can also declare your smos configuration using the `programs.smos.config` attribute.
+This will be translated to your configuration file and put into the right place automatically.

 ### Optional: Using the cachix cache

 If you use cachix, you can configure the `smos.cachix.org` cache as a public cache: